abroadwin/termproxy/README.md

 $ ssh -p 1234 scott@localhost
 ```

-Note that the standard SSH termination is `~.`.
-You can enter this on the SSH
+Note that the standard SSH connection termination sequence is `~.`.
+You can
-side to disconnect from termproxy without stopping the shared program.
+enter this on the SSH side to disconnect from termproxy without stopping the
+shared program.

 ## Installation